MLinkPlanner 2.0

 Figure 20.
 Coverage Study Details for Strongest Server

-Figure 34.
 Two coverage calculation comparison

-PtMP Subscriber Stations
+PtMP Subscriber Stations (CPE)

 For each of the Base Stations, you can set its Subscriber Stations.

-Figure 35.
-Subscriber station parameters
+Subscriber station (CPE) parameters

 - Add a new subscriber station with the same parameters.